REU (Research Experience for Undergraduates) for U.S Underrepresented Minority Students

-This program provides advanced undergraduate biology students from the U.S. with an opportunity to conduct intensive field research for nine weeks in Costa Rica.
+These programs provide undergraduate biology students from U.S. underrepresented minority groups with an opportunity to conduct intensive field research for nine weeks in Costa Rica.

 Students from diverse ethnic and academic backgrounds will complete an independent research project in the field, from the project planning stage through to symposium presentation and potential publication.
-Undergraduates will be selected through a competitive application process for a nine-week research program at La Selva Biological Station in Costa Rica.
+Undergraduates will be selected through a competitive application process for a nine-week research program at La Selva Research Station or Las Cruces Research Station in Costa Rica.
 Students will live immersed in a rich academic community of researchers conducting novel tropical research and will attend workshops on field skills, current research in tropical biology, international research ethics, statistics, and scientific written and oral communication.
-Participants also have access to the social, cultural, and recreational activities surrounding La Selva.
+Participants will also be exposed environmental, social, and cultural issues surrounding the Stations.

 |March||Mentors and students matched, begin communicating about projects|